chayanchatterjee/starter-hugo-academic/content/publication/GW231123_DetChar/index.md

 image:
   caption: >
-    **Top:** Reconstructions of (a) Livingston and (b) Hanford data for GW231123 using AWaRe.
-    The red dashed curves show the AWaRe mean reconstructions, and the red bands indicate associated reconstruction uncertainties.
-Reconstructions from cWB, Bilby, and BayesWave are shown in green, blue, and purple, respectively.
-The whitened noisy strains are shown in grey.
-    **Bottom:** Residuals obtained by subtracting the AWaRe mean reconstructions from the whitened strains.
+    **Top:** Reconstruction of GW231123 waveform using AWaRe. **Bottom:** Residuals obtained by subtracting the AWaRe mean reconstructions from the whitened strains.
   focal_point: ''
   preview_only: false